top of page

 May Promote Respiratory Health

-Chronic lower respiratory diseases, such as asthma and COPD, are the sixth leading cause of death in the United States (25).
-These respiratory diseases often require controlling inflammation for proper respiratory health management (26,27).
-Chlorella has components like antioxidants that can help reduce inflammation (28).
-One study discovered that chlorella supplements improved antioxidant status and pulmonary function in COPD patients (29).
+Chronic lower respiratory diseases, such as asthma and COPD, are the sixth leading cause of death in the United States (27).
+These respiratory diseases often require controlling inflammation for proper respiratory health management (28,29).
+Chlorella has components like antioxidants that can help reduce inflammation (30).
+One study discovered chlorella supplements improved COPD patients' antioxidant status and pulmonary function (31).

 May Promote Eye Health

-Chlorella contains carotenoids like lutein and zeaxanthin (30).
-Lutein and zeaxanthin are the primary dietary carotenoids found in the human retina, protecting the macula from blue light damage, improving visual acuity, and scavenging harmful reactive oxygen (31).
-With that said, studies suggest chlorella’s natural plant compounds would decrease the risk and protect against macular degeneration (32,33).
+Chlorella contains carotenoids like lutein and zeaxanthin (32).
+Lutein and zeaxanthin are the primary dietary carotenoids in the human retina, protecting the macula from blue light damage, improving visual acuity, and scavenging harmful reactive oxygen (33).
+With that said, studies suggest chlorella’s natural plant compounds would decrease the risk and protect against macular degeneration (34,35).

 May Promote Liver Health

-The liver is the largest internal organ, responsible for more than 500 vital functions like bile production, detoxification, production and regulation of vital bodily processes, and more (34).
+The liver is the largest internal organ, responsible for over 500 vital functions like bile production, detoxification, production and regulation of vital bodily processes, and more (36).
 When the liver becomes overburdened, it may become congested or result in liver disease.
-Several studies have demonstrated that chlorella supplementation can improve markers of liver health in individuals with non-alcoholic liver disease (35,36,37).
+Several studies have demonstrated that chlorella supplementation can improve markers of liver health in individuals with non-alcoholic liver disease (37,38,39).

 May Improve Blood Sugar Levels